OnixS C++ CME Market Data Handler 5.7.0

 FeedSettings& feedSettings = handler.settings().feeds();

-// The trick is to update all interfaces at once instead of assigning
+// We need to update all interfaces at once instead of assigning

-// values for each type of feed (incremenal, snapshot, instrument, etc).
+// values for each feed type (Incremenal, Snapshot, Instrument, etc).

-// Now, updates specs for incremental feeds only.
+// Now, updates the settings for Incremental feeds only.